Dodge D series

-The D/W series is a line of pickup trucks that was sold by Dodge from October 1960 to September 30, 1993.
+The D series (also called D/W series) is a line of pickup trucks that was sold by Dodge from October 1960 to September 30, 1993.
 The same basic design was retained until the October 1993 introduction of a completely redesigned Ram.
 The D/W series shared its AD platform with the Dodge Ramcharger/Plymouth Trail Duster twins.
-4x2 models were designated D, while 4x4 models were designated W.
+Two-wheel-drive (4×2) models were designated D, while four-wheel-drive (4×4) models were designated W.

 First generation (1961–65)

 The Chrysler A engine of 318 cuin was the smallest V8 option; and all of Chrysler's larger engines, with the notable exception of the Chrysler Hemi engine, were available as factory options.
 The original design was built until the spring of 1965, when the facelifted, single-headlamp version arrived.
 For 1963, Dodge introduced a four-door crew-cab version of the D series, becoming the first "Big Three" American manufacturer to market a factory-produced truck with two rows of seating (following the 1961 introduction of the International Travelette).

 Besides straight-sided beds (called Sweptline), the D series also offered step-sided narrow beds (called Utiline) in 6.5 ft (D-100 only), 8 ft (D-100 and 200), and 9 ft (D-300 only) lengths.

+A Perkins 354-cubic-inch six-cylinder diesel engine option was offered in the D series for 1962, but was dropped because of lackluster demand.

 The first generation of the D series was manufactured in Warren, Michigan.
 They were given the Dodge and Fargo brands.
 The trucks were produced by the Dodge Division of the Chrysler Corporation.